Elijah Mitchell Player Prop Bets for the NFL Playoffs | San Francisco vs. Green Bay 1/22/2022

 Season Stats

-- Mitchell has churned out a team-best 963 rushing yards (56.6 per game) with five touchdowns.
+- Mitchell has rushed for a team-high 963 yards on 207 attempts (56.6 yards per game) and five touchdowns.

 - Click over to SISportsbook and find the latest player props and odds for Mitchell's matchup with the Packers.